-After all, mutual funds are affordable (when you choose SIP investments), have varied investment tenures (ranging from short-term to long-term), have the potential to provide better market-linked returns and also save tax.
+After all, mutual funds are affordable (when you choose SIP investments), have varied investment tenures (ranging from short-term to long-term) and have the potential to provide better market-linked returns.
+Moreover, you can reduce your taxable income by investing in tax saving mutual funds or Equity-Linked Savings Scheme (ELSS).
 With a combination of these factors, mutual fund could be a decent investment option.
 Especially where tax saving is considered, mutual funds aim to provide comparative advantages.

 Tax efficiency of Mutual Funds

 The tax efficiency of mutual funds is because of the following 3 reasons: